Jack1021ohoh/Phising_Email_Detection/README.md

 ---
 ### Description
-This is the final project for the Socail Media Analysis course.
-We used python programming language to analyze and predict whether an email is a phishing attempt.
-First, we performed POS and NER analysis to oberserve characteristics of phising emails.
-In addition, we used three topic models, LDA, Guided LDA, and BERTOPIC, to find out the common topics of phising emails.
-Next, we used the LLM gemma to analyze the sentiment through Langchain.
-After completing various data explorations, we used embedding techniques for Random Forest modeling as well as tried fine tune RoBERTa to determine whether the emails were phishing emails or not.
-Moreover, we utilize Shapley Values to find out why an email is determined to be a phising email.
+This project, developed for the Social Media Analysis course, focuses on detecting phishing attempts in emails using Python.
+Our approach began with Part-of-Speech (POS) tagging and Named Entity Recognition (NER) to identify linguistic patterns characteristic of phishing emails.
+We then applied three topic modeling techniques—LDA, Guided LDA, and BERTopic—to uncover common themes in these emails.

+For sentiment analysis, we employed the LLM Gemma via Langchain to assess the emotional tone of the emails.
+Following extensive data exploration, we used embedding techniques to train a Random Forest model and fine-tuned a RoBERTa model to classify emails as either phishing or legitimate.
+To enhance the interpretability of our models, we utilized Shapley Values to understand the key features that led to an email being classified as phishing.

 ---
 ### Built With